× Explore our resources to learn how to reach your career goals with a graduate business degree.

 Image not found

-Launched by the Graduate Management Admission Council (GMAC) – owners of the GMAT – the NMAT exam is an MBA entrance test for applicants in India, South Africa, the Philippines, Nigeria and Morocco.
+Launched by the Graduate Management Admission Council (GMAC) – owners of the GMAT – the NMAT exam is an MBA entrance test for applicants in India, South Africa, Philippines, Nigeria, Hungary, and Morocco.

 It's a good option for many prospective MBA students as a large number of top business schools in these areas accept the NMAT exam as a means of gaining entry into their programs.
 They feel students with strong NMAT scores demonstrate the necessary attributes for success.